thedixieflatline/Kivy-Windows-Skeleton/README.md

-# slotsim
+# Kivy Windows Skeleton

-A Slot Simulator written in Python using the Kivy framework.
+A Kivy Windows Skeleton written in Python using the Kivy framework.

 Windows development environment